alexandre-em/CVIndexing/README.md

 ---

 ## Endpoints examples
->Before running some calls on the API, you can run the tests to somehow generate data located at [CVWebIntegrationTest.java](src/test/java/com/indexation/cv/CVWebIntegrationTest.java)
+>Before running some calls on the API, you can run the tests to somehow generate some data located at [CVWebIntegrationTest.java](src/test/java/com/indexation/cv/CVWebIntegrationTest.java)
 ### Search Cvs by keywords
 ```shell
     # Which candidates are doing Java and Node at the same time?